ocular-d/openapi-guide/docs/style-guide/naming.md

 For example use well-known terminology from Schema.org - Schema.org combined with standard vocabularies about e-discovery.

+## Message Names

+Message names should be short and concise.
+Avoid unnecessary or redundant words.
+Adjectives can often be omitted if there is no corresponding message without the adjective.
+For example, the Shared in SharedProxySettings is unnecessary if there are no unshared proxy settings.

+Message names should not include prepositions (e.g. "With", "For").
+Generally, message names with prepositions are better represented with optional fields on the message

 ### Sources

 - [IANA Link Relation Values](https://www.iana.org/assignments/link-relations/link-relations.xhtml)